ferrats-fr/ferrats-fr.github.io/_pages/about.md

 architect and is lucky enough to often be able to work from Corsica during the school holidays...

-We fell in love with “Casa Albore” as soon as we saw the house.
+We fell in love with [Casa Albore](/) as soon as we saw the house.
 It’s a typical old corsican house, with 3-foot thick stone walls and wooden beams, in a region that’s almost completely unspoiled by tourism, and has a superb view out over the maquis and the sea.
 The house has been